mahebbar/MayaOnlineAPIGuide/how-to-view-endpoints.md

-## How to View Endpoints?
+## User Authentication

-Go to the following URL to find all the available end points.
+Login to MayaOnline and go to the following URL to view all the available end points.

 [https://dev.mayacloud.io/v3](https://dev.mayacloud.io/v3)

-### Example of Available End Points
+### Example

 `{`